 Although bulbs dot the demonstration Quarry Shade Garden in spring, some Master Gardeners, who have tended the plants there, are partial to blue native perennials like Iris cristata (dwarf iris), Mertensia virginica (Virginia bluebell), Polemonium reptans (Jacob’s Ladder), and Phlox divaricata (woodland phlox) and non-natives Omphalodes verna (blue-eyed Mary) and Pulmonaria species (lungwort).
 Shade-loving, white, spring-flowering, native perennials include Sedum ternatum (wild stonecrop) and Tiarella cordifolia (foamflower) as well as non-native hellebores.
 For red spring accents, try native perennial Aquilegia canadensis (wild columbine), which attracts hummingbirds, or the non-native perennial Epimedium x rubrum (red barrenwort), whose crimson flowers are complemented by red-tinged green, young leaves.

-A fourth Virginia Cooperative Extension publication (426-223), “Patriotic Gardens: Red, White, and Blue Native Plants,” includes a chart with 41 native plants with red, white, or blue flowers, and briefly touches on the importance of native plants, planning, design, soil preparation, and maintenance.
+A fourth Virginia Cooperative Extension publication (426-223), “America’s Anniversary Garden: Native Plants” includes a chart with 41 native plants with red, white, or blue flowers, and briefly touches on the importance of native plants, planning, design, soil preparation, and maintenance.

 The fifth and final publication (426-228), “Patriotic Gardens: Red, White, and Blue in Fall and Winter Gardens,” addresses the challenges of finding plants that will display red, white, or blue colors, especially in late fall and winter.
 This is where creativity comes into play and we look beyond flowers to foliage, fruits and seedpods, and bark to enhance a garden’s design and impact.
 This publication provides excellent suggestions on annual, perennial, and woody species that brighten your landscape with leaves, fruits, and bark in patriotic colors during different seasons.
 It also discusses how to arrange for a progression of color as well as tips to transition your garden from one season to another.
 Additionally, if you missed these articles when they were first posted on the Master Gardeners of Northern Virginia website, then you might want to read “Seeing in the Winter Garden,” “Native Plants for Winter Interest,” and “The Long View—Meditations on Gardening (Color and Texture Sustain the Winter Garden),” which recommend plants with winter attraction, including some with red, white, or blue features.
 This fifth VCE publication as well as the three MGNV blogs may reveal plants to you in a new light.